amrvac/amrvac/doc/thermal_conduction.md

 # MPI-AMRVAC thermal conduction implementation

-This is an overview of the option that allows users to add thermal condution in mpi-amrvac.
+This is an overview of the option that allows users to add thermal condution.

 # Physics